flyinghead/flycast/README.md

 New and updated translations are always appreciated!
 All we ask is that you not use “regional” phrases that may not be generally understood.

-Translations can be submitted as a pull request or at http://reicast.loungekatt.com/translate
+Translations can be submitted as a pull request

 Beta versions
 -------------
 Automated Git builds can be found at http://reicast.angelxwind.net/ for iOS and Android.

-Android updates are also available through the plugin at http://reicast.loungekatt.com/.

 Donations and stuff
 -------------------